-With this issue in mind, the Minister of Finance, Lim Guan Eng has initiated a national campaign called Home Ownership Campaign (HOC) to help clear the backlog in the housing market, as well as to encourage property ownership.
+With this issue in mind, the former Minister of Finance, Lim Guan Eng has initiated a national campaign called Home Ownership Campaign (HOC) in 2019 to help clear the backlog in the housing market, as well as to encourage property ownership.

 Instrument of Transfer